asad-62/IVP-DNN/README.md

 * (tbd) compare the influence of the pre-processing resizing vs. PCA

-* write the paper until 16.01.2021 for getting feedback before the final hand-in (@Kenneth is already working on the paper)
+* finish the paper until 16.01.2021 for getting feedback before the final hand-in (@Kenneth is already working on the paper)

 * ~~(tbd) Run the pre-processing with open cv or PCA on the full resolution images (difficult due to processing power)~~<br>
 This isn't the case anymore: all results from 29.12.2020 are based on the full resolution images